abedidev/qwen3-radiology/README.md

 Includes:
 - Extracting the textual data from the CSV files
 - Integrating the text into prompts
-- preparing the data in a format compatible with Hugging Face transformer models
+- Preparing the data in a format compatible with Hugging Face transformer models

 ## 4. Training